 She knew he would need a playful and loving furever family to truly be complete.

-On October 7th, after battling to survive for 4 months, Hodor absolutely found that purrfect family.
+In October, after battling to survive for 4 months, Hodor absolutely found that purrfect family.

 Hodor was her recovery gift to herself and her daughter.